punch-mission/PUNCH_IDL_Tools/README.md

-In the current SolarSoft astrometry package, the only way to access distortion tables is by opening the file with `fits_open`, but this is not possible for RIce-compressed files.
+In the current SolarSoft astrometry package, the only way to access distortion tables is by opening the file with `fits_open`, but this is not possible for Rice-compressed files.
 These routines therefore combine the relevant parts of `fits_xy2ad` and `xy2ad`, and `fits_ad2xy` and `ad2xy` respectively.